freenas/freenas-docs/userguide/system.rst

 to locate the update file, then click :guilabel:`Apply Update` to apply it.

-Update files end with a :file:`.tar` suffix.
+Manual update files can be identified by their filenames, which end in :file:`-manual-update-unsigned.tar`.

 Manual updates cannot be used to upgrade from older major versions.